sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/gNOI_reset_proto.md

 This module describes the capabilities of the gnoi_reset tooling which is used to factory reset Cisco Catalyst IOS XE devices like the Catalyst 9300 used in this example.

 The console port is use to watch as the device completes the factory reset and reboots.
 As part of the Day 0 workflows the ZTP process will be used to automatically configure the C9300 switch back to a configured state where the API's are ready for use once again.
-ZTP is discussed in other modules
+ZTP is discussed in other modules.

+## Zero Touch Provisioning
+Once Factory reset is complete, we can use ZTP to add the necessary configurations to our device using NETCONF.
+To skip directly to learn more about ZTP, jump [here](ZTP.md).

 # Enable the gNMI API Interface